Help

 Audio

 Right now the only Audio setting you can change is audio latency.
 Audio latency determines the delay between when audio is generated internally and when you actually hear it.
 All devices have some latency.
-The amount of latency determines how much audio processing can occur so when you use a lower latency you get better timing, but you can’t run as many audio apps.
+The amount of latency determines how much audio processing can occur so when you use a lower latency you get better timing, but you can't run as many audio apps.
 Use a low latency if you want to record your on-screen playing in another app or a higher one if you want to be able to run more apps together.
-Note: All apps share the same audio latency, so setting this is a global change.
-Some apps may have issues with different latencies and it’s up to the developers of those apps to fix any issues.

-Compatible devices
+Compatible Apps

-Sequencer page (main page)
+Sequencer (main page)

 To create patterns press the ‘+’ icon.
 Once created, you can tap a pattern to turn it ‘on’ (meaning it’s currently playing).
 To edit the playing pattern, press ‘Edit’.
 You can also tap and hold any pattern to start editing it (even patterns that aren’t playing).